w3c/wai-curricula/index.md

 ## Goal

-These curricula addresses vocational training and academic studies.
+These curricula addresses any type of training.
 The delivery of courses based on these curricula can be any combinations of in-class, online, and in-house training.
 You may follow entire curricula or use only parts, to create custom courses for your particular needs.

 ## Structure